The Story of My Grandmother’s Upholstery

 I love the whole trend, and I am definitely moving towards incorporating the above-mentioned chinoiserie, drapery, and wallpaper.
 Will the red velvet, my grandmother’s upholstery, be part of it?
 To be continued…

 Here’s one more grainy photo of my beloved grandma and me.
+(I’m still rocking the double chin.)
 Living on in memory.

 If you enjoyed this post and would love to see more, please remember to subscribe!